Sina-mjd/hands-on-machine-learning/README.md

 Welcome to my study and implementation repository for the book **"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"** (by Aurélien Géron).

 This repository serves as a comprehensive workspace containing clear code implementations, mathematical derivations, end-to-end Machine Learning pipelines, and structured notes for each chapter.
+It is designed to showcase practical AI engineering skills, from foundational ML algorithms to advanced Deep Learning models.

 ---